Dexlysic/Dexlysic/README.md

 - 👋 Hi!
 I’m @Dexlysic
-- 👀 I’m interested in gaining employment in the web development sector.
+- 👀 I’m interested in gaining employment in the programming sector.
-- 🌱 I’m currently learning HTML5, CSS3 and JavaScript
+- 🌱 I’m currently learning JavaScript, Node.js and Python.
 - 💞️ I’m looking to collaborate on any projects to help further my knowledge.
 - 📫 How to reach me ...
 Discord: Dexlysic#0420 // Email: DexlysicHD@gmail.com